II. Understand Cloud Workflow Options

 - Use external filers.
 An external filer is not only expensive, but it’s slow for cloud jobs because of additional latency to reach your storage devices.

-- Test a new filesystem.
-HPC performance for a cloud-based filesystem requires data storage across many nodes.
-Keep in mind that, an “all flash cloud” is very expensive.
+- Use a third party filesystem.
+HPC performance for a cloud-based filesystem requires data storage across many nodes; an “all flash cloud” is very expensive.

 The use of hybrid cloud bursting is accelerating, as many development teams see leveraging the cloud as the most effective way to meet compute capacity during peak workloads.